-Parental income We re-estimate equation (5) using two measures of parental income as the explanatory variable: median parental income and the share of parents with incomes in the top percentile of the national distribution, constructed using tax returns for the years 1996 to 2004 (Chetty et al., 2020).
-These estimates, shown as the full triangles in Figure 2, indicate that schools serving more economically disadvantaged students offer courses with a higher gap.
-Specifically, a one-percent higher median parental income is associated with a 0.56 lower gap, which corresponds to a 5 percent difference in the median syllabus.
-Similarly, a 10-percentage point higher share of students with parental income in the top percentile is associated with a 0.42 lower gap (4 percent).
+et al., 2020).
+These estimates, shown as the full triangles in Figure 4, indicate that schools serving more economically disadvantaged students offer courses with a higher gap.
+Specifically, a one percent higher median parental income is associated with a 0.56 lower gap, which corresponds to a 5 percent difference in the median syllabus.
+Similarly, a 10 percentage point higher share of students with parental income in the top percentile is associated with a 0.42 lower gap (4 percent).

 In principle, part of these differences could be due to a "vertical differentiation" of educational content across schools.
 If students with greater ability are better able to absorb more up-to-date content, cross-school differences in the gap might reflect schools' efforts to provide students with appropriate educational content.
 Our data, however, do not support this hypothesis.
-Controlling for the average SAT score of students admitted at each school as a proxy for their ability yields only slightly smaller estimates compared with the baseline (Figure 2, hollow triangles).
+Controlling for the average SAT score of the students admitted at each school (a proxy for their ability) yields only slightly smaller estimates compared with the baseline (Figure 4, hollow triangles).
 This rules out vertical differentiation as an explanation for cross-school differences in the gap.

 Students' race and ethnicity Schools that enroll a higher share of minority students (Black or Hispanic) also offer courses with a higher gap.
-Using the share of minority students as the explanatory variable in equation (5) reveals that a one-percentage point higher share is associated with a 0.58 higher gap, equivalent to a 6 percent change in the average syllabus.
-As before, this relationship holds (but is less precise) if we control for average student ability.
+Using the share of minority students as the explanatory variable in equation (7) reveals that a one percentage point higher share is associated with a 0.58 higher gap, equivalent to a 6 percent change in the average syllabus.
+This relationship holds (but becomes less precise) if we control for average student ability.

-In line with existing evidence on disparities in access to selective schools among more and less advantaged students, our results document a new dimension of inequality: That in access to educational content that is close to the research frontier.
+In line with existing evidence on disparities in access to selective schools among more and less advantaged students, our results document a new dimension of inequality: access to educational content that is close to the research frontier.
 Importantly, this inequality cannot be explained by differences in student ability.